Cadbury Fingers: Advertising

-In the 1990s, adverts featured comedian Michael Barrymore singing songs about Cadbury Fingers and making note of the chocolate coating being Cadbury Dairy Milk.
+In the 1990s, separate adverts featured comedians Michael Barrymore and Barry Humphries in character as Dame Edna Everage singing songs about Cadbury Fingers and making note of the chocolate coating being Cadbury Dairy Milk.

 During the Early to Mid 2000s, The adverts feature the Main Characteristics Thumb who wanted to avoid anyone eating Cadbury's fingers, but this is always an unsuccessful plan.
 It has the slogan 'It's a finger thing' and it was sponsored by Channel 5 during the movie premiere until 2005.
 It also came with a sticker of a face to put on the Thumb.

 In late 2006, older packaging was rebranded as simple and has a display with the slogan 'one may lead to another' along with the Glass and a half, and it shows that all the fingers fall from each order to another.

 In October 2010, a new advertising campaign was launched and £4 million was invested in the brand as a result.
 It featured the Main Fingers puppets celebrating good times in several settings, including music concerts and sporting events, which tells about their outstanding skills.